Nirklav/BinSerializer/Readme.md

 With version:

-Version should be increased when fields added or removed from type.
+Version should be increased when fields were added or removed from type.

 And with callbacks you always can process old data manually.
 ``` C#